Back to Blog

 If you're a SaaS company using HubSpot for sales pipeline management, Sequenzy handles the email side that HubSpot's basic marketing tools can't.
 Track product events to Sequenzy's API to trigger onboarding, conversion, and retention sequences while keeping HubSpot as your sales CRM.

-Pricing: From $29/month Integration: API events via application code or Zapier Pros: SaaS lifecycle focus, event-driven automations, Stripe integration, affordable Cons: No native HubSpot integration, requires Zapier or custom code for sync
+Pricing: From $29/month Integration: API events via application code or Zapier Pros: SaaS lifecycle focus, event-driven automations, Stripe integration, affordable, transactional + marketing in one platform Cons: No native HubSpot integration, requires Zapier or custom code for sync

 2. ActiveCampaign